groyseth/Interactive-Rating-Component/README.md

 ### The challenge

-User sould beable to click a number 1 to 5 for a review.
+User sould be able to click a number 1 to 5 for a review.
 On submit, user sould be shown a thank you page with what number was selected

 ### Screenshot